mzia-CH/Styleguides/go/go.md

 - Always use braces `{}`.
 - Avoid unnecessary `else` if the `if` block returns.
 - Keep `if` statements short and readable.
-- Combine initialization with `if` when appropriate.
+- Combine initialisation with `if` when appropriate.

 ```go
 if err := doSomething(); err != nil {